-According to the Nepal Era calendar ( Nepal bhasa), Gunla is the ninth month.
+According to the Nepal Era calendar ( Nepal bhasa), Gunla is the tenth month.
 And the month dedicated to the glory of Lord Buddha.
-That’s why it is a very important festival for Buddhists newars.
+That’s why it is an essential festival for Buddhists newars.
 Especially for those, who live in Kathmandu, Patan, and Bhaktapur city.

 On the same day of the gunla festival, people perform a ritual.
 Yes, a ritual of donating five different things.
 That includes rice grains, unhusked rice grains, salt, money, and pulses.
 These things are true elements to survive in daily life.
 That’s why people donate these elements.

 For instance, the community holding surname like Manandhar, Bajracharya, or Shakya dedicatedly celebrates this festival.

 No review on this yet.
 Be the first one to review.